No warnings for Victoria

 Forecast for the rest of Sunday

-Mostly sunny.
-Isolated showers and the chance of thunderstorms extending from the southwest in the afternoon and evening.
-Light winds becoming northwest to northeasterly 15 to 20 km/h during the afternoon.
-Overnight temperatures falling to between 16 and 19 with daytime temperatures reaching 29 to 35.
+Cloudy.
+Scattered showers until evening.
+Light winds becoming west to northwesterly 15 to 20 km/h during the day.
+Overnight temperatures falling to between 6 and 10 with daytime temperatures reaching between 15 and 19.

 The next routine forecast will be issued at 4:15 pm EST Sunday.